 - 0800 526 1800 - firstname.lastname@example.org - www.competenz.org.nz

 What are the chances of getting a job?

-Opportunities for forklift operators are good because:
+Demand for forklift operators is steady because:

 - high volumes of goods are being imported and exported, and forklift operators are needed to unload and move these goods

 - the transport and logistics industry – where many forklift operators are employed – is large

 - turnover among forklift operators is high, with many seeing the role as a temporary one.